Searching For The Best Guitar Pedal Recommendations?

 Where is the best place to buy?

 Personally, I prefer Amazon.
-I like shopping online and they have a huge inventory to choose from and it is quick and easy (leading to more time for playing)!
-Most of the time, if you are on a budget and are looking at the more affordable side for your layout.
+I like shopping online and they have a huge inventory.
+It’s quick and easy, which means more time for playing!
+And, if you are on a budget, you’ll find many affordable stompboxes for your layout.

 What Brands Did I look At?

-This really depends on the type of effect.
+It really depends on the type of effect.
 If you look at each individual page for each effect type, I did my best to choose the best and most popular brands.
-Just to give you a general idea though, some of my favorites are the classic and original Electro-Harmonix, Boss, and TC Electronic.
+Just to give you a general idea, though, some of my favorites are the classics: Electro-Harmonix, Boss, and TC Electronic.